 The programme format provided adequate time for delegates to enhance their knowledge through a structured programme of taught modules which focused on the design process, advanced technologies, emerging technologies and novel solutions, regulatory and commercial issues, design challenges (such as environmental performance and climate change mitigation and adaptation) and engineering systems integration.
 Lecturers were drawn from academic research and industry to provide a mind-broadening opportunity for delegates, whatever their original specialisation.

-Please watch the Introduction Video and three LRF Scholars share their experiences.
+Watch the Introduction Video and LRF Scholars share their experiences.

 The Collegium delegates were assigned into five teams of five individuals each.
 Each team collectively addressed the engineering and other issues for the collegium topic, which in 2013, was Coastal Eco-cities.